What Is a Colon Tumor?

 1. Medical History and Exam

-He reviews your personal and family history of polyps or colon cancer, lifestyle factors (diet, smoking, alcohol), and symptoms such as bleeding or bowel-habit changes.
+He examines your personal and familial history of polyps or colon cancer, lifestyle (diet, smoking, alcohol) and symptoms (bleeding, change in bowel habits, etc.).

 2. Physical Exam and Lab Tests